GerritCodeReview/aws-gerrit/README.md

 If you need a testing LDAP server you can find details on how to easily create one in the [LDAP folder](ldap/README.md).

+### Operations

+A set of utilities to perform operational tasks is also provided.
+Refer to the relevant [documentation](./operations/Operations.md) for details on this.